Hanxco/VersusTool-CI/README.md

 ## About

-VersusTool web application to compare professional IT toolsS Web application created for the Continuous Integration subject of the Master's Degree in Agile Software Development for the Web.
+VersusTool web application for comparing professional IT tools created using Java Spring Boot.
+Web application created for the Continuous Integration subject of the Master's Degree in Agile Software Development for the Web.
 Its purpose is to compare different professional computer tools.
 - Manage registered applications